Return paths for Traction current (and suppression at source)

 3. Current is returned to the feeder Station either by traction return running rails which are connected to Feeder station with cables or by return conductors.

-5. Decision on whether to use rail return or return conductors has historically been determined by susceptibility of nearby Telecom cables to inductive interference.
+5. Decision on whether to use rail return or return conductors has historically been determined by the susceptibility of nearby Telecom cables to inductive interference.

 1. Simplest return path provided for traction current is “rail return”.